These are the instructor’s lecture notes for a course in Trigonometry

 for demonstration and exercises.

-Rectangular coordinate review before introducing polar coordinates:
+Rectangular coordinate review before introducing polar coordinates.

-pole and polar axis.
+Define pole and polar axis and normal axis

 Right-hand rule again.